THE HIT THAT EXPOSED SOME OF TAMPA’S ELITE

 A gunshot shattered the silence in the Ybor City neighborhood.
-Despite being the daughter of a powerful Mafioso, Velasco’s daughter was ignorant to violence.
+Despite being the daughter of a powerful Mafioso, Velasco’s daughter was ignorant of violence.
 She thought the gunshot was a firecracker, so with a smile, she looked up, expecting to see local teens dancing in the street as they set off more.
 Instead, she saw her father, who had been in such a good mood all night as they visited with friends, suddenly overcome with dread.
 He shoved her to the floor of the car.
-As she stared up at the car’s roof, she realized the loud bang she thought was a firecracker had shattered something else–the window.
+As she stared at the car’s roof, she realized the loud bang she thought was a firecracker had shattered the window, but it was something else.
 Someone was shooting at them.

-The killer then escaped into the dark night as quickly as he appeared.
+The killer then escaped into the night as quickly as he appeared.

 Velasco was rushed to the Centro Asturiano Hospital and was pronounced dead upon arrival.

 One of the reasons such a crime was committed was to bring an end to one man’s role in the underworld.
-On this occasion, the intended motive behind the hit backfired.
+However, on this occasion, the intended motive behind the hit backfired.

 During the investigation of Velasco’s murder, a “payoff list” was discovered that named elected officials, law enforcement officers, and others who allegedly took money from Velasco in return for protection and favors.
 This list thrust Tampa’s crooked ways into the national spotlight.

-However, in February 1949, a grand jury declared the payoff list to be a fraud, made up to tarnish the good names of public officials.
-The names on the list were never exposed to the public, and the list was then locked away so that no one would ever see it, until now!
+However, in February 1949, a grand jury declared the payoff list a fraud, made up to tarnish the good names of public officials.
+The names on the list were never exposed to the public, and the list was then locked away so that no one would ever see it until now!

 An anonymous source provided Cigar City Magazine with Jimmy Velasco’s alleged payoff list, and for the first time, the names are exposed.
 They are (as they appear on the list):